PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 When linking to another document, the base folder can be the start of the link, so `'/docs/android/readme_android.md'` would be an acceptable link.
 Additionally you can link to a specific area in another document by adding the pound sign and name at the end of the link, `'/readme.md#prerequisites'`. when ending a sentence with a link, make sure the period is not included in the link, as this will help prevent confusion about what is and is not part of the link.

-Example of linking to another document:
+Example markdown linking to another document:

 ```markdown
 [readme_android](/docs/android/readme_android.md)
 ```

-Example of linking to a specific section of another document:
+Example markdown linking to a specific section of another document:

 ```markdown
 [android prerequisites](/docs/android/readme_android.md#prerequisites)